dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-I have completed my alphabet by layering my vertex drawn cubes to achieve a 3D look by just drawing in 2D shapes.
-I am happy with the result but will do some adjustment to some of the alphabet for a more refined design.
+I am pleased with the animation.
+I think the transformation of the cubes from one alphabet to another is really interesting and it looks like an alphabet puzzle maze.

 <<<<<<< HEAD